Representative Bruce Hunter

 House District 34

 Bruce Hunter is serving his 9th term in the Iowa House.
-He serves as Ranking Member of the Labor committee.
-He also serves on the Local Government and State Government Committees, along with the Health, Administration and Regulations Subcommittees.
+He serves as Ranking Member of the Labor Committee.
+He also serves on the Local Government, State Government, Administration and Regulation Budget Appropriation, and Ways and Means committees.

-Bruce sees labor, education, and health care as the most important issues facing Iowa.
-He wants to work to create good paying jobs with benefits that will keep young people in Iowa.
-He wants to work to keep Iowa’s schools the best in the nation, and he wants to make sure that Iowans young and old get the medical care and treatment they need.
+Bruce sees education, protecting workers’ rights, and health care as the most critical issues facing Iowa.
+Through comprehensive legislation, he works to create good-paying jobs with benefits that will keep young people in Iowa, restore Iowa’s schools as the best in the nation, and that all Iowans get the medical care and treatment they need.

 Bruce feels his strength lies in his ability to listen to the needs of the people in House District 34 and then put those concerns to work at the Capitol.